 A BV is incorporated by one or more incorporators pursuant to the execution of a notarial deed of incorporation before a civil-law notary.
 The notarial deed of incorporation must be executed in the Dutch language and must at least include the company's articles of association and the amount of issued share capital.
+As of 1 January 2024, the possibility to incorporate a BV digitally is legally regulated.

-While the BV is in the process of incorporation, business may be conducted on its behalf provided that it adds to its name the letters, 'i.o.' (for 'in oprichting'), which means in the process of being incorporated.
-The persons acting on behalf of the BV i.o. are severally liable for damages incurred by third parties until the BV (after its incorporation) has expressly or implicitly ratified the actions performed on its behalf during the process of incorporation.
-A similar liability arises for the persons responsible if the BV is not incorporated or if the BV fails to fulfil its obligations under the ratified actions and the responsible persons knew that the BV would be unable to do so.
-In the event of bankruptcy within 1 year of incorporation, the burden of proof lies with the persons responsible.
+During the incorporation process of a BV, business activities may be conducted on its behalf, provided that the letters 'i.o.' (for 'in oprichting', meaning in the process of being incorporated) are added to its name.
+The individuals acting on behalf of the BV i.o. are severally liable for damages incurred by third parties until the BV (following its incorporation) has expressly or implicitly ratified the actions performed on its behalf during the process of incorporation.
+A similar liability arises for the individuals responsible if the BV is not incorporated or if the BV fails to fulfil its obligations under the ratified actions, and if they were aware that the BV would be unable to do so.

-Members of the board of directors are also severally liable to third parties for legal acts performed after incorporation but preceding the registration of the BV with the Trade Register.
+In the event of bankruptcy within one year of incorporation, the burden of proof lies with the responsible individuals.
+Furthermore, members of the board of directors are also severally liable to third parties for legal acts performed after incorporation but preceding the registration of the BV with the Trade Register.